RHOMOLO

 The RHOMOLO model is designed for policy impact assessment.
 The explicitly modelled spatial dimension at the NUTS2 regional level makes it a unique tool for territorial impact assessment.
 Spatial interactions between regions are captured through trade of goods and services (which is subject to trade costs), income flows, factor mobility and knowledge spillovers, making RHOMOLO particularly well suited for simulating human capital, transport infrastructure, R&D and innovation policies.

-Moreover, RHOMOLO is used for the evaluation of specific investment projects and other reforms depending on the requests made by Member States, regional authorities, and interested DGs.
+Moreover, RHOMOLO is used for the evaluation of specific investment projects and other reforms depending on the requests made by Member States and regional authorities.

 Previous use of the model in ex-ante impact assessments of the European Commission